CNBC Europe: Other programmes

 Until April 2025, CNBC did not broadcast live business programming for two hours each weeknight.
 The weeknight non-business output run from 10 pm until midnight UK time and consisted of an edition of a weekly business magazine show, followed by an edition of Late Night With Seth Meyers and a live broadcast of NBC Nightly News.
-Business magazine shows are now restricted to weekends and to days when bank holidays when various markets do not trade, Late Night With Seth Meyers now only airs at the weekend and NBC Nightly News is no longer seen on the channel.
+Business magazine shows are now restricted to weekends and to days when bank holidays mean that various markets do not trade.
+Late Night With Seth Meyers now only airs at the weekend and NBC Nightly News is no longer seen on the channel.

 Weekend programming consists of weekly business programmes such as Managing Asia, business-orientated lifestyle programmes, CNBC US-produced documentaries (including American Greed), sport, several editions of chat show Late Night With Seth Meyers, paid religious programming and one-off programmes, such as CNBC on Assignment, dedicated to the world of financial news and politics.
-The channel also aired NBC's Sunday morning political talk show Meet The Press, and showed it three times, a few hours after its live broadcast.
-Broadcasts of Meet the Press ended in September 2025.

-The channel also broadcasts four hours of sports programming under the banner of CNBC Sports.
-The block currently airs on Saturday and Sunday between 11 am and 3 pm UK time.
+The channel also broadcasts several hours of sports programming under the banner of CNBC Sports.
+The block currently airs during the day on Saturday and Sunday.
 Two hours are devoted to highlights of the US PGA Golf Tour.